teslae1/harpi/README.md

 ```

 ## all supported types of asserts
-Harpi supports a set of asserts and also supports you definning custom asserts in javascript.
+Harpi supports a set of asserts and also supports you definning custom asserts as 'codeAsserts".
+codeAsserts have replaced "javascriptAsserts" since they are safer and evaluated using a minimal intepreter that does not allowed access to environment.
 ```yml
 variables:
   baseAddress: "https://test.com"